 3. General anesthesia

 During your surgery, the anaesthetist watches over you the whole time.
-They keep an eye on your vitals to ensure you are safe from the moment you fall asleep until the moment you wake up.
+They keep an eye on your vitals to ensure you are monitored from the moment you fall asleep until the moment you wake up.

 Phase 2: Buttocks & Thigh Lifting